ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 {: #vc_hybrid_addingviewingclusters-adding-cluster-name}

 The cluster name must meet the following requirements:
-* Only alphanumeric and dash (-) characters are allowed.
+* Only alphanumeric and hyphen (-) characters are allowed.
 * The cluster name must start and end with an alphanumeric character.
 * The maximum length of the cluster name is 30 characters.
 * The cluster name must be unique within the vCenter Server with Hybridity Bundle instance.